Safe-DS/API-Editor/README.md

 [![Main](https://github.com/lars-reimann/api-editor/actions/workflows/main.yml/badge.svg)](https://github.com/lars-reimann/api-editor/actions/workflows/main.yml)

 The `api-editor` is a tool to improve the API of a Python library in a semi-automated manner.
 Several improvements are suggested automatically and the user can add further improvements manually in a user-friendly GUI.
 These improvements are implemented automatically by the tool as [_wrappers_][adapter-pattern] that provide the desired API while internally using the existing Python library.
-Moreover, stubs for the [_Safe-DS_][safe-ds] DSL can be created automatically, as well.
-This allows users to call the created wrappers in a type-safe manner from that DSL.

 The automation described above relies on structured information about the existing Python library.
 This information can be computed automatically by the [package-parser][package-parser].